 Quitting was clearly an option.
 After all, the world moves on even without this blog.
 Heck, my life moves on.
 But as I thought about it hard, I gained a stronger resolve and more clarity on how I really want to stir this blog moving forward.

 If I didn’t take the break, I wouldn’t miss blogging (yes, I did miss it!) and have time to think things through.

 3. It gives you breathing room to build up content and come back stronger than before

 As I revisited my goals for this website and worked on design and branding details, I slowly but surely worked on several pieces of content as well—stuff that are ready to publish in the next couple of days, which means I can work on future posts ahead of time.

 I did a terrible job at taking a proper exit, but I am more determined than ever to come back strong.
 So here we are!

 Don’t be afraid to lose traffic while you’re gone.
-I like quoting what Erin Lochner said, so let me just end this post with these words:
+I like quoting what Erin Loechner of Design for Mankind, so let me just end this post with these words: